-My proposed standard takes the form of a three-prong test.
-The three prongs have several advantages.
-First and foremost, they are simple to test and give unambiguous results.
+Our standard will take the form of a three-pronged test.
+These tests have several advantages.
+First and foremost, they are simple and give an unambiguous result.
 None of the three prongs requires the detailed drawing of maps.
 Because the tests can be stated with mathematical exactness, they can be used as a manageable standard, giving predictable and sensible results - and unambiguous guidance to legislatures and judges.
 The tests are based on goals of representative democracy, and are based on election outcomes.
 Consequently the tests do not require evaluation of intent, and can be used either alone or in conjunction with intent-based criteria.